Last updated January 2, 2017

 A local call from a phone booth costs 50 cents.

-*also Île Bizard, Île Perrot, Nuns' Island (Île des Soeurs), Île Sainte-Hélène and Île Notre-Dame (the last two islands are also known as Parc Jean-Drapeau)
+*also Île Bizard, Île Perrot, Nuns' Island (Île des Soeurs), Île Sainte-Hélène and Île Notre-Dame (the last two islands are parts of Parc Jean-Drapeau and are not inhabited)

-Within Canada letters (up to 30 g) cost 63 cents.
-To the U.S., letters are $1.10 and elsewhere $1.85.
+Within Canada letters (up to 30 g) cost $0.85 if you buy stamps in bulk, $1.00 individually.
+To the U.S., letters are $1.20 and elsewhere $2.50.
 There is no postcard rate – a postcard counts as a first-class letter.
-Other rates can be looked up on the Canada Post website as can Canadian postal codes.
+More details here.
+Canadian postal codes can be looked up on the Canada Post website.
 U.S. zip codes can be looked up here.

-New Canadian currency is made of plastic, although some paper bills are still in circulation.
+New Canadian currency is made of plastic.
+Paper bills are going out of circulation.

 The copper penny was phased out in February 2013.
-A few are still in circulation but they are no longer being recirculated by banks.
-Cash registers can show totals with pennies but they are disregarded.
+Cash registers can show totals with pennies but they are rounded up during cash payments.
+The rules for rounding are outlined on this government page.

 Most stores and restaurants accept Visa and MasterCard and some accept American Express.
 You usually get the most favourable exchange rate by using your credit card.
 Most ATMs are networked to Cirrus and Interac and accept major credit cards if you have a PIN to enter into the machine.